 Roasted vegetables are nothing new, but this particular arrangement makes for a truly spectacular dish which can be served as a main course, accompanied with fresh and aged cheese, as well as a side dish.

 When I lived with my parents, this preparation was a common Sunday meal feature.
 However, it didn’t start in my childhood.
 For some reason, one day my mother started roasting vegetables this way and ever since it has been pretty much her only way.
-Since the cooked casserole is incredibly beautiful, my mother would bring it to the table straight from the oven and ask people if they wanted a bit of all the vegetables or if they had their favorites.
+Since the cooked casserole is incredibly beautiful, she would bring it to the table straight from the oven and ask people if they wanted a bit of all the vegetables or if they had their favorites.
 Since everyone likes potatoes, her casserole would always be generous with the popular tubers.

 The striped arrangement, however, is not merely beautiful to see.
 By keeping the vegetables separate as they cook, each flavor remains distinct and intense.
-In fact, this dish works best when using vegetables of differing flavor profiles and textures, as well as of differing colors.
+In fact, this dish works best when using vegetables of different flavor profiles and textures, as well as of differing colors.
 For instance, I decided to pair sweet bell peppers with bitter radicchio, and starchy potatoes with aromatic fennel.
-But yam, zucchini, eggplants, cabbage, mushrooms, endive, onion, and shallots can all be used as well.
+But yam, zucchini, eggplants, cabbage, mushrooms, endive, onion, green beans, and shallots can all be used as well.

 Why radicchio and fennel?